Quantum geodesic flows and curvature: Noncommutative states and divergence

 \subsection{Quantum convected derivative of the divergence}

-Here we will give a quantum analogue of the rate of change of a function along a path parameterised by time $t$, where the velocity of the path is given by the vector field $X$.
+We start with a quantum analogue of the rate of change of a function along a path parameterised by time $t$, where the velocity of the path is given by the vector field $X$.

 \begin{definition} For a function $a:\R\to A$ and a time dependent left vector field $X$ we define

 \end{definition}